Ultimate Guide To Rome’s Colosseum In 2023 + Tips!

 tiers of the Colosseum

-3. Other Practical Information
+3. Practical Information For The Colosseum

 Address: Colosseum is Piazza del Colosseo, 1, 00184 Comune di Roma RM

-Whether you’re on a guided Colosseum tour or have pre-purchased your tickets, you’ll still need to queue for the security check before entering the site.
 The wait time for the ticket line can vary, typically ranging from 10-30 minutes, contingent on factors like the time of day and the season.

 Guided tours have a special priority entrance.
 So if you are on one, you will get through security more quickly than if you just have a ticket.